Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Biothaumaturgy*

 The most well-known examples of biothaumaturgy in New Crobuzon are the Remade - those who have been tried and punished by the state in the city's infamous punishment factories - and so, in this sense, biothaumaturgy is part of what makes New Crobuzon the city it is.
 A biothaumaturge tears at and recreates flesh, bonds it in unintended ways, and manipulates it within the limits dictated only by imagination of the thaumaturge themself.
-It can be used to heal, but biothaumaturgy's horrifying use as a weapon of the state has somewhat overshadowed its positive uses.
+It can be used to heal, but biothaumaturgy's horrifying use as a weapon of the state has somewhat overshadowed its more positive uses.

 ---